system-zero/system-zero/README.md

 utterly important to understand the "why" and the intentions.
 We let then our actual will (filtered by our logic) and the fascination to lead and give the fuel to this eternal path.

-This README it is written as a diary and it is quite complicated, so no need to run through all these lines to understand.
-Anyway [this](#Intention) section started all.
+The layout of this README, ended up mostly like a blog, and it is really quite complicated unfortunately, and so its not your blame, if you don't understand.
-Be aware, that this document needs a quite serious revision (probably 5/6 months of extensive work), but at least for the next three/four years, it is not a priority.
+Anyway [this](#Intention) section started all, but be aware that it is an early first draft that needs a serious revision (probably 2 or 3 months of intensive work), but at least for the next three/four years, it is not a priority.

+Do not expect a hundred percent accuracy for all the technical statements that are presented in the documents or within comments in the source code, but they should be close.
+Likewise for the source code itself.
+It was written by a self educated human being, who started C after his fifty plus, but it does not look that bad for the kindergarden level, especially if you think that it is really a unification of __many__ (small or big and complicated by their own) projects.

 [ zero point draft]